H-infinity Control on the Cubli System

 Sparsified factor graph minimizing information loss

-In this project we studied different methods to realize information sparsification for large scale SLAM problem, namely the technique that approximating marginalized information matrix with an sparse one.
 The approximation is generated by replacing factors around marginalized node to with virtual factors.
 Generic Linear Constraint (GLC) uses linear virtual factor while Nonlinear Factor Recovery (NFR) uses nonlinear virtual factor.
 We extensively studied GLC through implementing the algorithm on Matlab and proposed a new method called natural factor to generate nonlinear factors following the theoretical guide of NFR.
 Preliminary experiments show our natural factor is effective on certain datasets.